thoughtbot/guides/protocol/README.md

 miscommunication.

-They make comments and ask questions directly on lines of code in the Github web interface or in Hipchat.
+They make comments and ask questions directly on lines of code in the Github web interface or in [Hipchat](http://hipchat.com).

-For changes which they can make themselves, they check out the branch.

-    git checkout <branch-name>
-    rake db:migrate
-    rake
-    git diff staging/master..HEAD

-They make small changes right in the branch, test the feature in browser, run tests, commit, and push.

 When satisfied, they comment on the pull request `Ready to merge.`

+The merge master for the project should then be asked to merge the branch.
+This can be done on Hipchat or by mentioning them in a JIRA comment.

+    `@<merge-master> Ready to merge.`

 Merge
 -----